sbroenne/nhkworldtv-backend/readme.md

 ## 1.4.
 Azure Functions

-Azure Functions are implemented in [sbroennelab.nhkworldtv](./sbroennelab.nhkworldtv) .Net Core 3.1 project using Azure Functions v3 in C#.
+Azure Functions are implemented in [sbroennelab.nhkworldtv](./sbroennelab.nhkworldtv) .Net 6 project using Azure Functions v4 in C#.
 The Unit Tests can be found in [sbroennelab.nhkworldtv.Tests](./sbroennelab.nhkworldtv.Tests) project (I am using xUnit).

 The function app has been deployed to Azure in West Europe (I live in Germany)